 AI framework like TensorFlow and Pytorch - With Vitis AI, AI scientists can now directly take their trained deep learning models from TensorFlow or Pytorch and compile for FPGA acceleration.
 This not only eliminates the need for low-level hardware programming, but it also achieves blazing-fast compilation time in minutes, matching the typical software compiling experience using CPUs and GPUs.

-Python - Designers can use the Python language and libraries to create high-performance applications and program FPGAs with PYNQ—an open-source project from Xilinx that makes it easier to use Xilinx platforms.
+Python - Designers can use the Python language and libraries to create high-performance applications and program FPGAs with PYNQ—an open-source project from AMD that makes it easier to use AMD platforms.

 There are also a number of mainstream HDLs that are primarily used in FPGA programming today.
 Here’s a brief rundown on their names and main attributes: